yuegao04/docs/docs/quickstart.md

 ![qs-first-login](/img/v0.3.0/quickstart/qs-first-login-en.png)

-## Adding a Kubernetes cluster as the deployment target for applications
+## Adding a Kubernetes cluster as the deployment target

 > Prerequisites:
 > - A Kubernetes cluster.